neilvallon/shortening/README.md

 # Shortening
-A Base64-like encoder for creating short URLs
+A bijective base<sub>64</sub> encoder for creating short URLs.

 ## Padding significant
-Most encoders use number bases to convert characters.
+Most encoders use decimal bases to convert characters.
 This can waste space by refusing to use the zero-value in the most significant position.

 For example, in base<sub>10</sub> the numbers **1**, **01**, **00001**,
-are all equivalent despite being padded with 0's.
+are all equivalent despite being padded with leading 0's.

-This is the reason encoders like Radix will skip values such as **A** and **AAA** in favor of possibly longer strings.
+This is why non-bijective encoders will skip values such as **A** and **AAA** in favor of possibly longer strings.

-By using these values we can recover 64<sup>(n-1)</sup> extra URLs of length *n*.
+By using these values we can recover 64<sup>(n-1)</sup> IDs of length *n*.

-#### URL Counts
 | Length | Radix<sub>64</sub> |   Shortening  | difference |
 |--------|--------------------|---------------|------------|
 |    1   |                 63 |            64 |          1 |